Wondering what a simulated diamond is?

 They're also called synthetic diamonds, which causes some confusion.
 They are real diamonds with the same durability, optics, and chemical composition as a mined diamond, aka a natural diamond.

 Synthetic gemstones are lab-created gemstones like lab diamonds with the same features as their earth mined diamond versions.
 A cultivated diamond is considered by gemologists to be a fake diamond.

 Many people seek out simulated diamonds as a diamond alternative.
-There’s many reasons why people opt to do this, including price point, brilliance, and ethical concerns about diamond mining and conflict diamonds.
+There are many reasons why people opt to do this, including price point, brilliance, and ethical concerns about diamond mining and conflict diamonds.